bluecatlabs/gateway-workflows/Community/sonar_importer/README.md

 - Kompira Cloud URL:
 This corresponds to your Kompira Cloud Dashboard URL.
-Please enter by the following format.
+Please enter in the following format.
-*https://{Kompira Instance}.cloud.kompira.jp*
+`https://{Kompira Instance}.cloud.kompira.jp`
 Replace {Kompira Instance} with your Kompira Cloud instance name.

 - API Token: